 We have recently experienced management turnover and could face additional management turnover in the future, which could divert our remaining management team's attention from key business areas and negatively affect our business in other ways.
-Although we generally enter into employment agreements with our executives, the agreements have no specific duration and our executive officers are at-will employees.
+Although we generally enter into employment agreements with our executives, the agreements have no specific duration, and our executive officers are at-will employees.
 As a result, they may terminate their employment relationship with us at any time, and we cannot ensure that we will be able to retain the services of any of them.
 Our senior management's knowledge of our business and industry would be difficult to replace, and any further turnover could negatively affect our business, growth, financial conditions, results of operations and cash flows.

-We experienced significant changes in our management team in 2023.
-In February 2023, we appointed a new chief financial officer, transitioned our prior chief financial officer to the role of chief operating officer and appointed a chief commerce officer, a newly created executive position that was later transitioned to the position of chief revenue officer.
+We Recently, we have experienced significant changes in our management team in 2023.
+In February 2023, we appointed a new chief financial officer, transitioned our prior chief financial officer to the role of chief operating officer and appointed a chief commerce officer, a newly created executive position that was later transitioned to the position of chief revenue officer. team.
 As described in the risk factor entitled "Actions that we have taken and may take in the future to restructure our business in alignment with our strategic priorities may not be as effective as anticipated," in June 2023, in connection with the Restructuring Plan, our former president and chief executive officer was terminated and resigned from our board of directors, and our chief operating officer was appointed as president and chief executive officer.
 In addition, in September 2023, we announced the replacement of both our chief financial officer and head of sales and the creation of a new position, chief revenue officer.
 Other executives that departed in 2023, whether in connection with the Restructuring Plan or otherwise, include our chief technology officer, chief communications officer, head of product, senior vice president of partnerships, senior vice president of business development and senior vice president of Digital Motors.
-Our senior vice president of data engineering departed at the beginning of the first quarter of 2024.
+Our senior vice president of data engineering departed at the beginning of in the first quarter of 2024.
+In August 2024, we transitioned our prior chief people officer to the role of chief operating officer.
 As a result of turnover and open positions, our management team has been required to take on increased responsibilities in the past and may be required to do so again in the future.